JhOe1/Wazuh-and-VirusTotal-integration-project/README.md

 <img width="862" alt="Screenshot 2024-12-19 at 16 17 26" src="https://github.com/user-attachments/assets/8ceffda4-52d8-4d50-a4f3-5f886ad3387b" />

-Next, I created an active response script "remove-threat.py" to remove any malicious  files from the Windows endpoint. when I tried turning the script to an executable the script I encountered an error on line 108, it was an indentation error (wasn't aligned correctly).
+Next, I created an active response script "remove-threat.py" to remove any malicious  files from the Windows endpoint. when I tried turning the script to an executable the script I encountered an error on line 108, it was an indentation error (it wasn't aligned correctly).
 After fixing that, the code ran properly.
-Next, I restarted the service and checked to ensure that it was still running.
+Then I moved the executable to the "C:\Program Files (x86)\ossec-agent\active-response\bin" directory.
+Next, I restarted the service and checked to ensure it was still running.

 <img width="1020" alt="Screenshot 2024-12-19 at 17 00 07" src="https://github.com/user-attachments/assets/5e323a70-f439-4574-946c-52262aef1ca3" />